umutkeremzengin/DSA210_PROJECT/README.md

 3. **Scatter Plot Analysis**: Highlights a weak correlation between step counts and like counts overall, with some isolated periods showing stronger trends.

 ### 🧩 **Conclusion on the Hypothesis**
 The analysis partially supports the hypothesis.
-TikTok likes exhibit a stronger inverse relationship with physical activity, while Instagram likes demonstrate a more subtle or negligible correlation.
+TikTok likes exhibit a stronger inverse relationship with physical activity, while Instagram likes demonstrate a more subtle correlation.

 ---